mohammeduvez29/FileFlowAI/README.md

 ---

 ## 🔧 Overview
-FileFlow AI is an **innovative and intelligent document classification system** designed to simplify your workflow.
+FileFlow AI is an **innovative and intelligent document classification system** designed to simplify the workflow for Financial Institutions.
 Using a robust, Python-based technology stack, it offers:

 🔑 **Comprehensive Document Handling:**
 - Bank Applications: Credit card, savings account forms